Joseph Priestley: Calne (1773–1780)

-In 1773, the Priestleys moved to Calne in Wiltshire, and a year later Lord Shelburne and Priestley took a tour of Europe.
+In 1773, the Priestleys moved to Calne in Wiltshire, southwestern England, and a year later Lord Shelburne and Priestley took a tour of Europe.
 According to Priestley's close friend Theophilus Lindsey, Priestley was "much improved by this view of mankind at large".
 Upon their return, Priestley easily fulfilled his duties as librarian and tutor.
 The workload was intentionally light, allowing him time to pursue his scientific investigations and theological interests.
 Priestley also became a political adviser to Shelburne, gathering information on parliamentary issues and serving as a liaison between Shelburne and the Dissenting and American interests.
 When the Priestleys' third son was born on 24 May 1777, they named him Henry at the lord's request.

 Materialist philosopher

 Priestley wrote his most important philosophical works during his years with Lord Shelburne.
 In a series of major metaphysical texts published between 1774 and 1780—An Examination of Dr. Reid's Inquiry into the Human Mind (1774), Hartley's Theory of the Human Mind on the Principle of the Association of Ideas (1775), Disquisitions relating to Matter and Spirit (1777), The Doctrine of Philosophical Necessity Illustrated (1777), and Letters to a Philosophical Unbeliever (1780)—he argues for a philosophy that incorporates four concepts: determinism, materialism, causation, and necessitarianism.
 By studying the natural world, he argued, people would learn how to become more compassionate, happy, and prosperous.

 Priestley strongly suggested that there is no mind-body duality, and put forth a materialist philosophy in these works; that is, one founded on the principle that everything in the universe is made of matter that we can perceive.
 He also contended that discussing the soul is impossible because it is made of a divine substance, and humanity cannot perceive the divine.
 Despite his separation of the divine from the mortal, this position shocked and angered many of his readers, who believed that such a duality was necessary for the soul to exist.

 Responding to Baron d'Holbach's Système de la Nature (1770) and David Hume's Dialogues Concerning Natural Religion (1779) as well as the works of the French philosophers, Priestley maintained that materialism and determinism could be reconciled with a belief in God.
 He criticised those whose faith was shaped by books and fashion, drawing an analogy between the scepticism of educated men and the credulity of the masses.

 Maintaining that humans had no free will, Priestley argued that what he called "philosophical necessity" (akin to absolute determinism) is consonant with Christianity, a position based on his understanding of the natural world.
 Like the rest of nature, man's mind is subject to the laws of causation, Priestley contended, but because a benevolent God created these laws, the world and the people in it will eventually be perfected.
 Evil is therefore only an imperfect understanding of the world.